gfranko/amdclean/README.md

   // Allows you to pass an expression that will override shimmed modules return
   // values e.g. { 'backbone': 'window.Backbone' }
   'shimOverrides': {},
-  // Prevents multiple global objects from being instantiated when using the
-  // onBuildWrite Require.js hook
-  // Set this to false if you are using AMDClean for more than one build AND
-  // are using the onModuleBundleComplete Require.js hook 'rememberGlobalObject': true,
   // Determines how to prefix a module name with when a non-JavaScript
   // compatible character is found
   // 'standard' or 'camelCase'